 Remove the battery cover from the back plate and install the 4 x AA cells supplied.

 Connect the cables from the front plate and back plate.
 A BEEP should be heard when you do this.
 If no BEEP is heard then check that the batteries are correctly installed.

-The keypad will flash blue and the spindle should not turn as before.
-After 5 seconds the keypad will flash red and the spindle should turn easily again.
-This confirms that the clutch engaged correctly when the code was entered
+The Blue LED should flash and the spindle should not turn as before.
+After 5 seconds the Red LED should flash and the spindle should turn easily again.
+This confirms that the clutch engaged correctly when the code was entered.

 Disconnect the cables.

 If the CL5210AT is ordered, it will be supplied with parts 18,19, 20 and 21 from the contents list.
 The Data Transfer Cable (18) will be fixed to the PCB in position 5, see Fig 1 below.

 Note: To upgrade a standard CL5210 lock to one with Audit Trail functionality, an upgrade kit (P5000 AT KIT) can be purchased, which includes parts 18,19, 20 and 21.